All Episodes

 And there's a lot of people who look forward to that too.

-Fifty million new taxpayers would overcome the number of citizens we've aborted since 1973.
+Unless you are a person that thinks we need all these new taxpayers, 50 million new taxpayers would overcome the number of citizens we've aborted since 1973.

 We're importing a bunch of unskilled, uneducated, and therefore they'll be low paid.

-The transfer payments to them are going to wipe out whatever benefit their taxes, their social security taxes and income taxes will generate.
+The transfer payments to them are going to wipe out whatever benefit their taxes, their Social Security taxes and income taxes, will generate.

-We need all these new warm bodies to pay taxes to cover these entitlement programs that aren't going to be reformed.
+If that's what they're thinking, we need all these new warm bodies to pay taxes to cover these entitlement programs that aren't going to be reformed.

 These new arrivals are themselves going to be participating in the safety net programs.